-To delegate an assignment:
+To delegate an assignment

-- 1. Find and select the asset in the Content Server interface. - 2.
-View the asset's status by opening the asset in the Status form. - 3.
+- 1. Find and select the asset in Content Server's standard interface. - 2.
+View the asset's status by opening the asset in the "Status" form. - 3.
 Click in the Workflow commands field and then choose Delegate Assignment from the drop-down list.

-The Delegate My Assignment form appears:
+The "Delegate My Assignment" form appears: